masc-ucsc/livehd/docs/Bazel.md

 `//` is the path of the root livehd directory.

 To build the LiveHD shell and supporting libraries, the target would be `//main:all`.
+To build every target in LiveHD (helpful for checking if changes cause compilation failures), the target would be `//:...`.
+For more details on target syntax, see [this](https://docs.bazel.build/versions/master/guide.html#target-patterns) page.

 ## List bazel targets starting from top directory
 ```